Speech and Debate: Students majoring in communication studies might

 William L. Roberts, the faculty advisor, for more information!

-The communication studies program also maintains the Alpha Beta Mu chapter of Lambda
+The communication studies program maintains the Alpha Beta Mu chapter of Lambda

 Pi Eta, a national honorary society sponsored by the National Communication Association.